wtsi-hgi/genestack-uploader/README.md

 ## Running with Docker 🐳

-1. Copy `frontend/.env` to `frontend/.env.local`, and update it if needed
+1. Update `frontend/.env` if needed

 2. Build the image, i.e.

 ```
-docker build -t genestack_uploader .
+docker build -t mercury/genestack-uploader:0.1.dev .
 ```

+The tagging scheme used on this project is `mercury/genestack-uploader:X.Y.{prod|dev}`, where X.Y is the version number, and the final tag is `prod` or `dev`, describing which URL is specified in `.env`

 3. Run the image.
+You must:
-You must export port 5000 and provide the env variable `GSSERVER` with a value of either `qc` or `default`, i.e.
+    - provide the env variable `GSSERVER` with a value of either `qc` or `default`
+    - link to config files `/root/.genestack.cfg` and `/root/.s3cfg`

+The app runs on port 5000 on a Docker network, so that can be used to forward it, such as in a nginx container.

+To test, you can also expose port 5000, i.e.

 ```
-docker run -p 80:5000 -e GSSERVER=default -d genestack_uploader
+docker run -p 80:5000 -e GSSERVER=default -v /home/ubuntu/genestack-uploader/configs:/root -d --name genestack-uploader mercury/genestack-uploader:0.1.dev
 ```

-**IMPORTANT TODO:** as the Docker container requires access to the data files, it will also need a volume mounted to the identical path on the host machine.
-We'll get to that when we worry about actually deploying this, which is likely to be interesting 🙀